 Considering that we are looking for a system that ensures that access to it is being logged in a tamper-proof way, a technology that comes to mind is blockchain.
 Blockchain emerged in 2008 with the implementation of the first cryptocurrency, Bitcoin.
 Essentially, blockchain is a peer-to-peer distributed ledger, which can only be updated via consensus (Nakamoto 2008).
 It runs as a layer on top of TCP/IP.
 Blockchains can be public, private or semi-private.
 Anyone can participate in a public (or permissionless) blockchain: all participants hold a copy of the ledger but none of the participants actually own the ledger.
 This ensures the decentralized nature of the blockchain.
 A private blockchain is open only to an organization or consortium.
 Semi-private blockchains are a combination of a public and private part (Bashir 2017).
-A block minimally consists of:
+The idea of using blockchain as a solution for a problem is often met with scepticism by people who see blockchain technology merely as a hype.
+On one hand, some organisations seem to see the use of blockchain as a goal in itself.
+However, investigating implementations of this technology for the purpose of logging events in a distributed system is very justifiable.